nrfconnect/sdk-nrf/doc/nrf/gs_installing.rst

 You can also skip the `Install the GNU Arm Embedded Toolchain`_ section.

 Before you start setting up the toolchain, install available updates for your operating system.
-See :ref:`gs_installing_os` for information on the supported operating systems and Zephyr features.
+See :ref:`gs_recommended_versions` for information on the supported operating systems and Zephyr features.

 .. _gs_installing_tools: